lingyixu/KPMG-Case-Competition/README.md

 # 2016 KPMG Business Case Competition

 ## Object of Study
-* Cookie Man, an India cookie company that leads the cookie industry but also faces problems.
+* Cookie Man, an Indian cookie company that leads the cookie industry but also faces problems.

 ## Data Analysis & Visualization
 * Industry overview